How might we increase confidence in purchasing online by helping our customers understand how a product will fit?

 Sketches & Wireframes

-Our solution created a "hub" for fit information, in a place customers are already expecting this information to be - the Size Guide.
+We created a "hub" for fit information, in a place customers are already expecting this information to be - the Size Guide.

 The fit information is specific, contextual, and relevant to each individual product, and gives customers an snapshot of all size related info they need to make their purchase.